aeroeps/AERSP_424-Final_Project/PACMAN_README.txt

 the original game.

 All files necessary to run the game are included.
-To play, the user needs only to download the provided files to a known location in their drive, open the .sln in Microsoft Visual Studio, and run the program.
+To play, the user needs only to download the provided .zip files to a known location in their drive, open the .sln in Microsoft Visual Studio, and run the program.
 When prompted to begin the game, the user should press play and use the keyboard keys "w', "a", "s", and "d" to move the yellow Pacman character up, left, down, and right, respectively.
 If the user successfully moves their